 If there was undeniable proof that a nutrient reduced hunger, cut cravings for sugar, helped you lose weight, prevented and reversed diabetes and improved your mood, with no possible toxicity, would you take it?
 Well there is and that nutrient is the mineral chromium.

-Chromium works by improving sensitivity to insulin, which in turn reduces appetite, energy dips and sugar and fat cravings, thereby helping weight loss.
+Chromium works by improving sensitivity to Insulin is a hormone made by the pancreas.
+It is responsible for making the body’s cells absorb glucose (sugar) from the blood…., which in turn reduces appetite, energy dips and sugar and There are many different types of fats; polyunsaturated, monounsaturated, hydrogenated, saturated and trans fat.
+The body requires good fats (polyunsaturated and monounsaturated) in order to… cravings, thereby helping weight loss.
 That’s the conclusion of a recent study published in the journal Diabetes Technology & Therapeutics.(1)

 Insulin resistance is thought to affect one in four non-obese people in Britain, and the vast majority of overweight people.
 But chromium has been found to be so effective at improving insulin sensitivity that it’s given to diabetics, with amazing results – in some studies it has even reversed diabetes.